MicrosoftDocs/power-platform/power-platform/admin/control-field-synchronization-outlook.md

 ## Set field synchronization between Dynamics 365 apps and Outlook

-1. Sign in as a Customer Engagement admin.
+1. Sign in as a Dynamics 365 apps admin.

 2. In the web app, select **Settings** > **Administration** > **System Settings** > **Synchronization** tab.